 Pros of becoming an authorized user

-- Build credit without being responsible for your own credit card
+- It lets you build credit without being responsible for your own credit card.

-- Get started even if you have no credit history
+- You can get started even if you have no credit history.

 Cons of becoming an authorized user